 This should include the opinion of all the stakeholders involved.
 Remember that there is no one-size-fits-all approach to drafting a Customer Journey Map.

 Here is some information that you need to include at each stage of the customer journey:

 - The actions taken by the customer at each point

 - Areas where the interaction with a customer can be improved

 - The different channels from where information is accessed

 #5 Fix the issues

 #6 Prioritize the areas that need to be optimized

-This is why you need to prioritize your tasks once you identify the areas that need to be worked upon.
+This is why you must prioritize your tasks once you identify the areas that must be worked upon.
 Speed up on the work to improve the interactions for your customers at each touchpoint, but work on the ones that need immediate treatment.